List of Funded Aviation Startups (2025)

 Example: “Saw your recent raise, congrats!
 If you’re planning fleet expansion, our team has helped other carriers reduce turnaround time by 23% through predictive maintenance AI.
 Happy to show you how it works.”

-9. How is selling to an airline startup different from selling to other startups?
+9. How is selling to an aviation startup different from selling to other startups?

 Aviation startups often deal with: